© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cyrn y Brain Round Barrows is a scheduled monument protected by Cadw under reference DE065.
 View the official record →

-Cyrn y Brain Round Barrows is a prehistoric funerary monument located in Denbighshire, Wales, comprising round barrows of Bronze Age date.
+Cyrn y Brain Round Barrows is a Prehistoric funerary monument located in Denbighshire, Wales, comprising a group of round barrows that date to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE065.

 Cyrn y Brain Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cyrn y Brain Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE065.